onemoreahmad/logs-analysis/README.md

 # Logs analysis Report
-This is a simple reporting tool done by Python that prints out reports for a newspaper to its analysis articles and authors.
+This is a simple reporting tool done using **Python** that prints out reports for a newspaper to its analysis articles and authors.

 ## Installation